sspaeti/obsidian_kanagawa/README.md

 # Obsidian + kanagawa
 This is a [kanagawa](https://github.com/rebelot/kanagawa.nvim) theme for [Obsidian](https://obsidian.md/).
 It supports dark mode only.

-Simply copy the `obsidian_kanagawa.css` file to your vault directory and reload Obsidian for it to take effect.
+Installation: Simply search `Kanagawa` in the Obsidian Communitiy Themes and Install.
+Or if manually, copy the `obsidian.css` file to your vault directory and reload Obsidian for it to take effect.

 ![](dark.png)